Haroon96/Docker-API/README.md

 # Docker Example
 This is an example project that demonstrates building a Docker image for Selenium crawling and spawning multiple parallel containers with an option for limiting the maximum number of concurrently running containers.
-I use this to manage multiple Docker containers.

 ## Contents
 - `Dockerfile`: Contains instructions for docker to build the image
 - `docker-api.py`: Contains a high-level API for common docker commands